Hi all we are going to fly into Barcelona soon and we have approximately 2 weeks in Spain, any suggestions on what we should do?

 Weather doesn't look great at the moment, I hope it clears up for you so you can spend some time on the beaches.

 The north of Spain is beautiful (although a bit wet) this time of year.
-Bilbao is a really beautiful city and the coastline is magnificent, although not sunny sunbathing beaches like on the Mediterranean coastline. almost 10 years ago
+Bilbao is a really beautiful city and the coastline is magnificent, although not sunny sunbathing beaches like on the Mediterranean coastline. about 10 years ago

 go to la ramblas walk down to the water, the take a left and walk along the beach (past the toless ladies and the big metal fish) go to some bars and rink, eat tapas, be merry